2025 Mexico City Grand Prix: Race report

-Polesitter Lando Norris (McLaren) had a good start.
-Going into the first turn, four cars - Norris, the two Ferraris of Charles Leclerc and Lewis Hamilton, and Max Verstappen (Red Bull) - all briefly went into the corner together, with Verstappen pushed into the grass.
+Polesitter Lando Norris had a good start.
+Going into the first turn, four cars - Norris' McLaren, the two Ferraris of Charles Leclerc and Lewis Hamilton, and Max Verstappen's Red Bull - all briefly went into the corner together, with Verstappen pushed into the grass.
 Verstappen drove around the first three turns as a result.
 Leclerc briefly gained a position to lead the race, but cut the track and had to give the position back.
-Meanwhile Norris' teammate Oscar Piastri had a bad start and dropped to ninth, and Liam Lawson (Racing Bulls) was hit by Carlos Sainz Jr. (Williams) and retired shortly after.
-Verstappen then battled Hamilton, which ended in him being forced into the grass; shortly afterward Hamilton received a ten-second penalty for leaving the track and gaining an advantage.
-Hamilton served the penalty, dropping him out of podium contention.
-Oliver Bearman (Haas), who started ninth, took advantage of Verstappen and Hamilton's fight and slid up to fourth.
+Mercedes' Kimi Antonelli and George Russell both lost a position on the opening lap.
+Norris' teammate Oscar Piastri had a bad start and dropped from seventh to ninth.
+Liam Lawson was hit by Carlos Sainz Jr. in the Williams and retired the Racing Bulls car shortly after.
+Verstappen then battled Hamilton, with Hamilton and Verstappen going side by side through turns 1 and 2.
+Verstappen then cut the third corner.
+Verstappen slowed to allow Hamtilon back in front at turn 4, with Russell on the outside.
+Hamilton braked too late and locked up, choosing to cut turns four and five; Hamilton received a ten-second time penalty for leaving the track and gaining an advantage.
+Hamilton served the penalty, dropping him out of podium contention from his starting position of third.
+Haas driver Oliver Bearman, who started ninth, took advantage of Verstappen and Hamilton's fight and slid up to fourth.
+Russell lost positions after the incident with Verstappen and Hamilton and ended up behind his teammate Antonelli, and Mercedes swapped their drivers for Russell to chase down Bearman.
+Piastri put the pressure on Russell, and he eventually made it past the Mercedes.
+Russell gave back the position to Antonelli after the unsuccessful overtake attempt on Bearman, and both of them were passed by Piastri.